Ready to Learn More?

 Admission

-- The first term of petition for the two-year program will be Fall 2023.
-There is no current estimated wait time between acceptance into pre-program and the start of core classes.
-The estimated time to enter the core-program is subject to change based on the variable number of students ready to petition each semester.
+- Estimated Wait Time: Up to 0-1 year wait time between acceptance into pre-program and the start of core classes.
+The estimated time to enter the core program is subject to change based on the variable number of students ready to petition each semester.

 Additional Notes